 - 1 cup dark brown sugar, packed

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 1 Tbsp ground cinnamon
+- 1 Tablespoon ground cinnamon

-- 1 Tbsp lemon juice
+- 1 Tablespoon lemon juice

 - 1 large egg

-- 1 Tbsp water
+- 1 Tablespoon water

-- 1/4 tsp fine sea salt
+- ¼ teaspoon fine sea salt

-- 1 Tbsp heavy cream
+- 1 Tablespoon heavy cream

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 1/2 tsp ground cinnamon
+- 1 ½ teaspoon ground cinnamon

-- 3 Tbsp whole milk
+- 3 Tablespoon whole milk

-- To make dough, whisk together flour, cake flour, baking powder, baking soda, and salt.
+- To make dough: whisk together flour, cake flour, baking powder, baking soda, and salt.
 Set aside.
 In the bowl of a stand mixer fitted with the paddle attachment, cream butter, sugar, and brown sugar.
 Add the egg and mix until just combined.
 Scrape bowl as needed.